Get

 Image Credit: Elena Shvetsova, Shutterstock

-2. Contact Your Pet’s Vet
+2. Contact a Vet

-If you’ve ascertained that your dog has indeed passed away, the next step is to contact your pet’s veterinarian.
-You can then take your pet to the vet so they can confirm your dog has passed away, or your vet might be able to come to you to take your pet’s remains or recommend a company that can handle that.
+If you’ve ascertained that your dog has indeed passed away, the next step is to contact a veterinarian.
+You can then take your pet to the vet so they can confirm your dog has passed away, or the vet might be able to come to you to take your pet’s remains or recommend a company that can handle that.
 Some veterinarian offices can even store a dog’s body for a couple of days to give you time to decide whether you want to bury your pet or cremate them.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 3. How to Handle Your Dog’s Body